biplobpustcse/AzureSQLDapperNet8MVC/README.md

-# Azure SQL Dapper Net 8 MVC
+# .Net 8 MVC application with Azure SQL and Dapper

 ## Create an Azure SQL Database